gaber-/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and chose 16 pixels per cell, 9 orientations and 4 cells per block as it gave a good performance with few parameters
+I tried various combinations of parameters and chose 16 pixels per cell, 11 orientations and 2 cells per block as it gave a good performance with few parameters

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the selected HOG parameters (cells 2-13), I tried various histogram features (on HSV and RGB) and spatial binning on an 8*8 image, but chose to only use the saturation, Cb component of YCrCb and spatial binning on a 8*8 downscaled version of the image.
+I trained a linear SVM using the selected HOG parameters (cells 2-13), I used the histogram features of various color spaces(HSV, YUV, RGB, YCrCb) and spatial binning on an 8*8 image, which seem to improve the performance a bit without adding too many parameters.

-I noticed that applying a histogram equalization to the image passed to the HOG function seems to improve the result.
+I noticed that applying a histogram equalization to the image passed to the HOG function seems to improve the resut in some cases.

 ### Sliding Window Search